uidaholib/dds-student-workflow/content/3-metadata.md

 ##### title
 - *required*
 - The name of an item.
 This is either the given title of an item or a short, descriptive set of words to identify the item.
-- For photographs in a series, this can be either “Founder’s Day parade [01]” (no quotation marks in entry) or a generalized brief description of the photograph.
 - All words after the first word in the title should be lower case unless referring to a proper noun such as a name or place (Dylan Fuller, Empire State Building, Idaho, etc.)
+- For questions on how to title photographs in a series, please refer to CDIL staff.
 - Example values: `Hecla Mine`; `Students playing baseball`

+##### description
+- *required*
+- A detailed, 1-3 sentence accounting of the item, communicating what it is and its contents.
+- This includes small details such as "mountains can be seen in the background", and should include names when known.
+- All descriptions should be in complete sentences, with a single space between sentences.
+Descriptions should be no more than 1-3 sentences.
+- Example value: `Students on lawn in front of old Gault Hall, which was torn down in 2003 to make room for the current Living Learning Center.`

+##### subject
+- *required*
+- Words or phrases that describe or relate to the material.
+Think of how you would search for the item.
+What key words would you use to find what is described/depicted in the item?
+- Subjects allow researchers and people interested in searching for one thing in particular to narrow the collections down to their interests.
+- Use the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) to locate subject terms.
+- Multiple entries (2-4) are encouraged when possible, and should be separated with a semi-colon.
+Some collections have a controlled vocabulary related to the subject material, so be sure to check with a supervisor before you start assigning subjects.
+- Example values: `children; parades; automobiles`; `cows (mammals); farming (function)`

 ##### creator
 - The individual or entity that created the item.
 - For articles or publications, this is the author.
 - For photographs, either the photographer or the studio.
+- Use format: Last name, First name
-- Last name, first name “nickname” middle name maiden name.
+    - If additional names are included, use this order: Last name, First name "Nickname" Middle name Maiden name.
 - Example values: `Riegger, Hal`; `Barnard Studio (Wallace, Idaho)`

 ##### date